thuyanduong/graphql-films/LESSON.md

 `/api/films/:id` => returns in-depth info for a single film (such as the film's categories and actors)

-But there are some drawbacks to REST as (1) your data grows and/or gets more complicated, (2) the number API consumers and their varying needs grow.
+But there are some drawbacks to REST as (1) your data grows and/or gets more complicated, (2) the number of API consumers and their varying needs grow.

 ##### Discussion!
 One of you API consumers wants in-depth info for the 10 most recent films.
 What are your options?